phbuech/ema2wav/README.md

 ## 4. TODO

-* add a dropdown menu for the parameters of interest in the GUI
 * add a progress bar
-* create .exe and .dmg files
+* create .exe files
-* extension to convert also data from the AG100/200 models of Carstens Medizinelektronik GmbH
+* extension to convert also data from the AG100/200 models of Carstens Medizinelektronik GmbH & NDI WAVE

 ## 5. Acknowledgements